exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 #### Full proposal

-- If we do not have a saved PoL, send `Prevote` in the round to which the proposal belongs.
+- If the node does not have a saved PoL, send `Prevote` in the round to which the proposal belongs.
 - For all rounds in the interval
   `[max(locked_round + 1, Propose.round), current_round]`:

-  - If we have +2/3 `Prevote` for this proposal in this round, then proceed to **Availability of +2/3 `Prevote`** for this proposal in this round.
+  - If the node has +2/3 `Prevote` for this proposal in this round, then proceed to **Availability of +2/3 `Prevote`** for this proposal in this round.

 - For all rounds in the interval `[Propose.round, current_round]`: